flawsv/apb/README.md

 ### Massive thanks to the following:
 + Secrets and the rest of the APB dev team who actively work with us to improve the game both on vanilla level as well as on configs level.
-+ lazer - Audio, Graphics optimizations, Engine Fonts, Localization, Faster UI/White Mission Timer, Texture Streaming, Keybinds
++ lazer - Graphics optimizations, Engine Fonts, Localization, Texture Streaming, Keybinds
 + rooq - Engine Fonts, Localization, General assistance
-+ Esurient - Engine Fonts, Localization, Faster UI/White Mission Timer
++ Esurient - Engine Fonts, Localization
-+ mewpri - Black Sky, Keybinds
++ mewpri - Keybinds
-+ Kyouki - Stutter Fix, Ambient Sounds, General assistance
++ Kyouki - No GC/Stutter Fix, General assistance
-+ ApollyoNite aka Ryderizm - RTW Vegas Sounds
-+ jmilos - Texture Streaming, Keybinds
++ jmilos - Texture Streaming, Keybinds, New hold crouch method, New black login screen method
 + Leefekyn - Localization (killfeed stun icon)
 + Tobii & Dopefish - For placing some of the foundations for modding APB many years ago, before leaving for greener pastures. ([Tobii's APB repository, mostly outdated now.](https://apb.zone/))